n4kz/stalin.js/readme.md

 * Lambdas are not supported (no simple way to get template source from compiled one)
 * Partials are functions (templates or helpers at your choise, see below)
 * `{{{ }}}` Not supported, use `{{& }}` instead to get unescaped output
+* All CRs are converted to LFs before processing
+* LFs from lines with standalone tags are not removed

 # Usage